Family Days Out

 A small bustling market town just 10 minutes away from Kingslakes.
 There is a street market on Wednesday, cattle market on Wednesday and Thursday, a fitness gym, leisure centre and Victorian museum.
 You will also find quaint shops and cafés, a Waitrose supermarket and a Texaco garage for fuel.

-Boscastle and Tintajel
+Boscastle and Tintagel

 RHS Garden Rosemoor is just on our door step at Great Torrington, open every day (except Christmas Day) with a plant centre, tea room and shop.
 In little over an hour you can get to the world famous Eden Project and the Lost Gardens of Heligan.